MCP servers

 MCP tools are vendor-maintained.
 When the remote server adds or removes tools, the agent picks the change up within minutes.
 A redeploy is never required.

-Unbound slots
+Unready slots

 Validation